What does “Silouan” mean?

 In the early centuries when the Popes of Rome were Orthodox in their faith as well as in their understanding of servant leadership, the Pope was first among equal bishops.
 When the Popes’ view of their own authority outstripped what the rest of the Church would accept, the Roman patriarchate went its own way and western Europe was divided from the rest of Christendom.

 In 1136, a Catholic bishop, Anselm of Havelberg, visited Constantinople on a diplomatic mission, and while there engaged in a public debate with the Orthodox archbishop of Nicomedia, Nicetas.
-Anselm put forth the traditional claims for Roman supremacy: Peter founded the church at Rome, and Jesus gave the keys of the kingdom to Peter.
+Anselm put forth the traditional claims for Roman supremacy: that Peter founded the church at Rome, and Jesus gave the keys of the kingdom to Peter.

 Nicetas replied that the Holy Spirit did not descend on Peter alone at Pentecost but on all the apostles.
-All Christians had the right to be consulted about matters of faith and practice.
+All bishops had the right to be consulted about matters of faith and practice.
 One speech in particular sums up well the Orthodox views of the matter:

 We do not deny to the Roman Church the primacy amongst the five sister patriarchates; and we recognize her right to the most honorable seat at an ecumenical council.
 But she has separated herself from us by her own deeds, when through pride she assumed a monarchy which does not belong to her office.